There are five ways to pay tolls incurred on The Toll Roads:

 - Invoice ExpressAccount®

-FasTrak tolls are $1 less than the tolls paid by ExpressAccount and One-Time-Toll drivers.
-And, the FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
+FasTrak tolls are $1 less than the account toll rate.
+And, a FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
 FasTrak drivers affix the transponder to their vehicle's windshield and when they pass through a tolling point the toll is automatically deducted from their account, which is prepaid using credit card, check or cash.

-The three ExpressAccount types allow for electronic toll payment without a FasTrak transponder.
-Photos of a vehicle's license plates are used to record transactions and tolls are charged to a credit card (Charge ExpressAccount), withdrawn from a prefunded account (Prepaid ExpressAccount) or invoiced at the end of the month (Invoice ExpressAccount).
+Currently there are two ExpressAccount types that allow for electronic toll payment without a FasTrak transponder.
+Photos of a vehicle's license plates are used to record transactions and tolls are charged to a credit card (Charge ExpressAccount) or invoiced at the end of the month (Invoice ExpressAccount).
 An ExpressAccount may only be used to pay tolls on the 73, 133, 241 and 261 Toll Roads.
-The ExpressAccount toll is the FasTrak toll plus $1.
+The ExpressAccount toll is the account toll rate.